realnews-gateway/emergency-publishing-system/modules/README.md

 ## Summary

-The Modules directory defines the supporting runtime architecture of the Emergency Publishing System.
+The Modules directory defines the supporting runtime architecture of Empus.
 Each submodule implements a critical capability—transport, aggregation, or pseudonymous communication—and together they feed content into the core **Emergency Channel**.